 You may think you know a little about chipmunks from the popular “Alvin and the Chipmunks” movies and cartoons.
 The chipmunks around here don’t have much in common with Alvin, Simon and Theodore, but they do look a lot like 13-lined ground squirrels.
 They look so much alike it can be hard to tell the difference.

 Eastern chipmunks and 13-lined ground squirrels are both rodents, just like mice and rats.
 They have brown, grayish-brown or reddish-brown fur and are similar in size.
 Chipmunks are usually about 10 inches long.
 Ground squirrels range from 6 inches to 12 inches.
-The biggest difference between the two is the presence of stripes on their heads, or lack thereof.
-Both have stripes on their backs, but only a chipmunk's stripes continue onto its head.
-A ground squirrel's stripes end at its neck.

 Where you see the animals can also help you decide if it’s a ground squirrel or a chipmunk.
 Ground squirrels like grassy areas such as yards, cemeteries, golf courses and pastures.
 They usually avoid wooded areas.
 Chipmunks prefer wooded areas and forests.
 They are also often seen along the edges of wooded areas and in yards with plenty of trees and shrubs.